-If you can repurpose them, that would be great!
+If you can repurpose your old garbage can, that would be great!

-You can also place your old garbage can in your new waste cart if you can still close the cart’s lid.
+You can also place your old garbage can in the black lid waste cart if you can still close the cart’s lid.

 Yes.
 Some retailers sell carts that look like the City of Omaha’s new collection carts.
 The big difference?
 They aren’t marked with the official City of Omaha seal.
 FCC Environmental WILL NOT collect your waste and recyclables if you don’t place them in the carts you received from the City of Omaha.
 It’s that simple.

 The new wheeled carts help automate the collection process, which will increase collection efficiency and help avoid worker injury.
 It standardizes the collection so everyone gets an equal and fair amount.
 Most cities Omaha’s size have already transitioned to an automated collection system.
 It’s time to join them and enjoy the benefits of a modernized system.

 The new waste collection vehicles have a mechanism that lifts the carts and dumps the contents into the truck.
 Where possible, the collection will be completed without a worker outside the cab of the truck — again, for efficiency and safety.

 The week of November 30, 2020 and no sooner!
 Your collection day won’t change.
 For example, if your collection day is Thursday, your waste cart will be collected Thursday, December 3 and every Thursday after that.
 Your recycling cart will be collected every other week according to your current schedule.
 If you are unsure of your collection day and recycling week, visit doc.wasteline.org.

 The time has not changed.
 Your carts should be put out before 6:00AM on your collection day.
 You must remove your carts by 10:00AM the day after your collection day.